KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

 This plugin provides the ability to have the Android user choose whether to display notifications of your app.
 The user has to give a runtime permission (AKA a dangerous permission) for this.
+This plugin adds a dialog that shows an explanation why the permission is needed.

-This plugin defines the global `window.cordova.notifications_permission`.
+This plugin defines the global `window.cordova.notifications_permission` and its method `maybeAskPermission` that does all the heavy lifting to get the permission handled.

+1.